-RancherOS v1.1.0 is now available!
+RancherOS v1.1.0 is [now available]!
 It includes a number of key enhancements such as: VMWare ESXi support; improved OS level logging, including boot-time logs; remote Syslog logging; and built in Logrotate and Cron services.
 Syslinux support has improved with the addition of a boot menu, allowing you to select debug, autologin, and recovery consoles.
 The reboot command can kexec into the latest and previous OS versions.
 With RancherOS v1.1.0 you still select Docker engines between 1.12 and 17.06.
 However, support for Docker v1.10 and v1.11 is no longer available.
 RancherOS v1.0.x, our Long Term Support (LTS) version is now at v1.0.4, with bug fixes and stable improvements continuing until April 2018.

 VMWare ESXi support

 RancherOS now officially supports VMWare ESXi 6.5, and if it detects that its running in a VMWare hypervisor, automatically adds the VMWare guestinfo cloud-init datasource and enables the open-vm-tools service (requires internet access).
-This support has been paired with changes in docker-machine v0.12.2 to allow you to set the cloud-init.config.url or cloud-init.config.data guestinfo values using the –vmwarevsphere-cloudinit argument.
+This support has been paired with changes in docker-machine v0.12.2 to allow you to set the cloud-init.config.url or cloud-init.config.data guestinfo values using the --vmwarevsphere-cloudinit argument.

+for later analysis.
 Logrotate and a Cron system container have been

 Syslinux boot menu

 sudo ros config syslinux command to edit the system’s global.cfg boot